USS Marion County: Korean War

 LST-975 was still in service there when at 04:00 on 25 June 1950, the North Korean People's Army struck south across the 38th Parallel.
 On 27 June, President Harry S. Truman ordered American naval and air support of the Republic of Korea.
 That afternoon the Security Council called upon all members of the United Nations to assist in repelling the North Korean attack.
-With the need for shipping for an immediate large-scale lift of troops and supplies, LST-975 was assigned to the Military Sea Transportation Service (MSTS) on 1 July, to be manned by a Japanese civilian crew.
+With the need for shipping for an immediate large-scale lift of troops and supplies, LST-975 was assigned to the Military Sea Transportation Service (MSTS) on 1 July, to be crewed by Japanese civilians.
 On 28 August, she recommissioned at Yokosuka, Japan.
 After training out of Kobe, Japan, LST-975 joined the Amphibious Forces, Pacific Fleet, and arrived off Inchon, Korea, on 15 September, for supply duty through the landings on 15 to 17 September, and into the middle of October.
 That first day she was repeatedly harassed by sniper fire as she beached on "Red Beach"; a mortar shell wounded one man.
 While she unloaded during the next few days, Marine casualties were brought on board for care by Surgical Team 3.
 Completing unloading by 17 September, she spent the next month on ship-to-shore supply operations.

 On 15 October, the tank landing ship departed Inchon, for Wonsan, arriving 25 October, five days after the original landings.
 The difficulties of land transportation on the peninsula repeatedly emphasized the key importance of seaborne supply.
 LST-975's supply runs lasted into the middle of 1951.
 She departed Yokosuka, Japan, on 1 May, for the west coast, arriving at San Diego, 26 May, and operated along the California coast for the next eight months before returning to the Far East.
 LST-975 arrived off Yokosuka, on 11 March 1952.
 She again supported the deterrent efforts of the United Nations Forces in Korea from 4 April, during protracted armistice negotiations, until departing on 20 October, for the west coast.